 27) Invest in a slow cooker, not only does it make delicious meals while you are at work, it also provides lots of leftovers to go around.

-28) If you are flying off on a holiday soon, avoid the rip off of buying bottled water at the airport after going through security.
-Take an empty water bottle and fill up at a free drinking fountain.
+28) If you are flying off on a holiday soon, avoid expensive bottled water at the airport after going through security.
+Take an empty water bottle and fill it up at a free drinking fountain.

-29) Instead of buying books, go to the local library instead and borrow them.
+29) Instead of buying books, go to the local library and borrow them.

 30) Cancel your gym membership and exercise outside in the park.
 You can also watch personal trainers’ classes on YouTube for free.

 World’s Best Savings Tips 31 – 40: Everyday spending

 31) Top American money wizard Warren Buffet says: “Don’t save what is left after spending, spend what is left after saving.’’

 32) Always check if you are eligible for a tax refund and see what expenses you can claim so you can increase the size of it.